 “Every month we get to meet and report on a fair few heroes and achievers within our community.
-It was lovely to see that so many of the winners in 2016 and 2017 had been featured previously in the Journal.
+It was lovely to see that so many of the winners in the last three years had been featured previously in the Journal.
 We know, however, that there will be many more who support the community or celebrate achievements quietly and under the radar.
 Please help us to recognise these unsung heroes by taking a few minutes to nominate them.”

 “The presentation night is always such an enjoyable evening and it is a pleasure to meet and chat to the finalists and sponsors.
 I am really looking forward to this year’s awards night.”

-Photos: 1 Stars of the Stokes 2017 winners.
-2 Stars of the Stokes 2016 presentation night in the Redcliffe Suite of the Hilton Hotel.
+Photos: 1 Stars of the Stokes 2018 winners.
+2 Stars of the Stokes 2018 presentation night at the Aztec Hotel & Spa.

 Last 5 posts in General News

 - "Disco effect" on-off street light issue could be caused by software fault - 13th January 2021

 - Thousands of crocus bulbs planted to mark success of polio eradication project - 11th January 2021